+Difficulty in swallowing.
 Sometimes you may experience unpleasant feelings in the throat, particularly when swallowing which can give the sensation of shortness of breath.
-However, you will be able to breathe normally.
-These sensations usually occur while you are having oxaliplatin and may be dealt with by slowing the infusion of oxaliplatin from 2 - 6 hours.
-Also taking a warm (not hot) drink can help if cold air is causing you swallowing difficulties.
-Rarely patients can experience jaw pain.
+However, you will still be able to breathe normally.
+These sensations usually occur while you are receiving oxaliplatin and may be dealt with by slowing down the infusion of oxaliplatin from 2 to 6 hours.
+Also, taking a warm (not hot) drink can help if cold air is causing you swallowing difficulties.